-The residents of North Carolina are beginning to piece together their lives after Tropical Storm Florence tore up the East Coast, claiming at least 43 lives on September 14, 2018.
+The residents of North Carolina are beginning to piece together their lives after Hurricane Florence tore up the East Coast, claiming at least 43 lives on September 14, 2018.
 Countless trees are blocking roadways, making it difficult for homeowners to return to their properties to survey the damage and see what is salvageable.
 Officials are cautioning residents that five river gauges in North Carolina are still indicating major flood-stage waters, while an additional five are at moderate flood stage, meaning there is still potential for danger.
 Read the rest »

 A ceiling collapse can be a tenant’s worst nightmare.
 If you’re in the home, you may suffer severe injuries when a structure falls down on you.
 Even if you are not in the home at the time, you can still suffer damages if your personal belongings are destroyed in the collapse.